linux4life798/qnap-alt-os/README.md

    * Just press Del on boot to open the BIOS/FW settings.
    * Navigate right using the arrow keys (in screen) to the `Save & Exit` tab of the settings menu.
    * At the bottom of the page is `Boot Override`, which allows you to select a boot device/mode to temporarily boot from.
-* **Debian Live** \- When booting Debian Live, the grub bootloader will present on the serial console at 115200 baud, but you need to modify the grub linux boot command line to force linux to use the serila console, too.
+* **Debian Live** \- When booting Debian Live, the grub bootloader will present on the serial console at 115200 baud, but you need to modify the grub linux boot command line to force linux to use the serial console, too.
    * At the grub menu, press `e` on the keyboard to modify the first grub live boot option.
    * Add `console=ttyS0,115200n8` to the linux command line and press `Ctrl-X` to boot.
    * If you have enough RAM, you might want to add `toram`, also, which will copy and run the rootfs from RAM.